opsdisk/yagooglesearch/README.md

 * Randomizing delay times between retrieving paged search results (i.e., clicking on page 2 for more results)
 * HTTP(S) and SOCKS5 proxy support
 * Leveraging `requests` library for HTTP requests and cookie management
+* Adds "&filter=0" by default to search URLs to prevent any omission or filtering of search results by Google
 * Console and file logging
 * Python 3.6+